Harrow International School Beijing

 Harrow Beijing is a coeducational day school that initially taught pupils from age 11, unlike its namesake in the United Kingdom, which only teaches boys and begins instruction when its students are 13.
-Jehangir S. Pocha of The New York Times said that Harrow, which uses English as its instructional language, has "a wider approach to education" than traditional Chinese schools and it is one of several private schools that is attractive to Chinese parents who have "means who are looking to turn their children into global citizens".

 History

 Harrow Beijing opened in 2005.
 It was the second British-style public school to open in China, after Dulwich College, which had opened a branch in Shanghai in 2004 and a branch in Beijing in 2005.
 It was the second international Harrow school to open, after Harrow International School, Bangkok.
 As of 2 December 2006 Harrow Beijing had 150 students.

-Matthew Benjamin Farthing, the headmaster, said in 2006 that during the school's first year, most of the children were expatriates.
-These included those from the United Kingdom and what he described as "countries familiar with the value of a Harrow education".
-That year he said "but in two years I expect things will be different".
+In 2005, schools operated by foreign entities were allowed to admit Chinese citizen students who were at least 16 years of age.
+Michael Collins, in an article for Contemporary Review, stated that the Beijing school "draws on" the operations of the Bangkok school.

-In 2022, due to changes in Chinese laws, the school will rename itself as the "Lide" School (北京市朝阳区礼德学校).
+In 2022, due to changes in Chinese laws, the school was scheduled to rename itself as the "Lide" School (北京市朝阳区礼德学校).

 Affiliations

 Harrow International School Beijing is operated by a private company, Harrow Asia Limited.
 Harrow Asia Limited also operates Harrow International School, Bangkok.

-Both schools operate under a license granted by Harrow School in London.
-Close ties exist between the schools, with teacher and pupil exchanges, interviews held at Harrow School, and day-to-day co-operation between staff.
-Harrow International School Beijing shares governors with Harrow School and they regularly visit the school.

 In 2006, Harrow International School gained accreditation from the Council of International Schools (CIS).
 Harrow International School Beijing is also a member of the Federation of British International Schools in South East Asia and East Asia (FOBISSEA).
 Harrow International School Beijing is fully accredited by all the British Examinations Authorities including Edexcel, CIE, AQA and OCR.

-Operations and structure

-Harrow International School Beijing is divided into four phases of progression:

-The Pre-Prep Phase includes students from Early Years (age 3) to Year 5 (age 8–9).
-Pre-Prep follows a form based curriculum with specialist teaching in Mandarin, PE, music and art.

-The Preparatory Phase includes students from Year 6 (age 9–10) to Year 8 (age 11–12).
-The teaching within this phase of the school increases subjects taught by specialist teachers until every subject is taught this way.

-Senior School comprises students from Year 9 (age 12–13) to Year 11 (age 15–16).
-Students within this phase continue to take every subject until Year 10 when they focus on those they are taking for their GCSEs in Year 11.